Mentorship

 RAships: Occasionally I have other paid research opportunities for students (both graduate and undergraduate).
 When I do, I circulate advertisements to relevant departments on campus, and I will also post them here.

-Summer Program: I have worked with students for the past two summers through the Humanities Data Science Summer Institute at the University of Washington (available only to UW students).
-HDSSI will run again in summer 2025, but applications have closed.
+Summer Program: I have worked with students for the past three summers through the Humanities Data Science Summer Institute at the University of Washington (available only to UW students).
+Pending funding HDSSI will run again in summer 2026, with applications opening in late winter/early spring.

 HDSSI 2024